 We also want to alert you to the dangers of long drawstrings or straps on children's clothing, or long mitten strings.
 Across the country, a number of incidents have occurred in which children's clothing or mitten strings became entangled in the bus door or handrail as the child stepped off the bus.
-In some cases, children have been seriously injured and even killed.
+In some cases, children have been dragged several feet and seriously injured, or even killed.
 Please make sure your children's clothing does not have any long, dangling strings or straps that could jeopardize their safety while getting off the bus, as well as in other daily activities such as the playground.